Alcohols, Epoxides and Ethers

 What could be going on?

 By analogy to the reaction of ethers with acid, the first step must be reaction of the most basic site on the molecule – the epoxide oxygen – with acid, giving us a protonated epoxide.
-This will function as a much better leaving group than does the unprotonated epoxide. [the conjugate acid is always a better leaving group]
+This will function as a much better leaving group than does the unprotonated epoxide.
+[Recall that the conjugate acid is always a better leaving group]

 The next step must then be reaction of the best nucleophile present in solution – H2O, in this case – with our protonated epoxide.
 And this occurs at the most substituted position, always with inversion of stereochemistry.
 So it must be performing a “backside attack” at this carbon, as we observe in SN2 reactions.
 A final deprotonation gives us the neutral product.